Major Upgrades

 csproj

-file in the/src/UmbracoProject
+file located in the/src/UmbracoProject

 Go to Tools > NuGet Package Manager > Manage NuGet Packages for Solution.